skip to main content

 We may earn money when you click our links.

-Here’s all you need to know to watch the Exorcist movies before The Exorcist: Believer comes out on Friday, October 6.
+Here’s all you need to know to watch the Exorcist movies in release or chronological order on streaming services and video-on-demand.

-Does your internet connection lag or die randomly at crucial moments in TV series, movies, or live sports events?
-It might be possessed.
-To exorcise the demon, enter your zip code below to find alternative internet providers near you.
+Does your internet connection lag at crucial movie moments?
+Enter your zip code to find more reliable internet service near you.

 What are the Exorcist movies?